samanthamebius/EarBuddies/README.md

 And if you're the host:
 - delete listeners
-- assign a new host
+- assign a new host - host must be an actual account and present in the studio.
 - enable/disable control
 - delete studio
 ![image](https://github.com/UOA-CS732-SE750-Students-2023/project-group-burgundy-badgers/assets/79810883/f69adfa5-e130-48b9-acea-a6a35234418b)